HarryEazy/BlogSiteWithMongodb/README.md

 # blogsite-with-database
-Basic blog site with a MongoDB database
+Dynamic blog site with a MongoDB database

-Created through a Udemy course to get more practice using node.js express.js & Mongodb.
+Created through a Udemy course to get more practice using Node.js, ejs, Express.js & Mongodb.

 Need to have Mongodb to run this